JohnDorsey/PyCellEliminationRun/readme.md

     -Blocks.

   Todo:

-    -make a better way to make numberSeqCodecs from numberCodecs.

     -make a good way to transparently apply a column-aware sequence sequence codec to another sequence sequence codec's data.

-    -make CER easier to understand and modify.

     -rename QuickTimers to QuickClocks.